LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

 Linear Search in a worse case graph: **O[N<sup>2</sup>]**

 ## Results
+The execution time of both algorithms was measured for random and worse case graphs of various sizes.
+There average runtimes of 5000 samples for each graph type, size, and algorithm are shown below.

 ### Random Graph
 | Graph Size | With Priority Queue | With Linear Search |
 | ---------: | :------------------ | :----------------- |